-5.7.1 The walkover survey is not intended as a detailed survey but the rapid identification of archaeological features and any evidence for buried archaeology in the form of surface scatters of lithic or pottery artefacts.
+- 5.7.1 The walkover survey is not intended as a detailed survey but the rapid identification of archaeological features and any evidence for buried archaeology in the form of surface scatters of lithic or pottery artefacts.
 A walkover was undertaken on the 19th September 2019.
-No features or artefacts were seen (Plates 7-14).

-Access is currently from Station Road.
-The western end of the PDA is currently a 5.7.2 closed garage containing a 1960s two storey brick-built garage building and forecourt that previously had pumps surround by a concrete surface.
-The concrete track from Station Road continues eastwards with a number of commercial buildings east of the garage.
+No features or artefacts were seen (Plates 7-14). - Access is currently from Station Road.
+Adjoining the entranceway from station 5.7.2 Road is currently a closed garage containing a 1960s two storey brick-built garage building and forecourt that previously had pumps surround by a concrete surface.
+The concrete track of the private access road from Station Road continues eastwards with a number of commercial buildings east of the garage.
 The easternmost commercial building is the breeze block quarry building.
-Eastwards to this building is Meadow Cottage, Finchfields followed by Church Meadow with a swimming pool north east of the house.
+Eastwards to this building is Meadow Cottage, also within the PDA and east of this part of the PDA, Finchfields followed by Church Meadow with a swimming pool north east of the house.
 At the end of the track which falls into the PDA is the mobile home of Lake View with a stable building next door.
 The boundary at the western end of the eastern part of the PDA is a mature hedgerow.
 To the north is the railway track which is set higher than the PDA as to the north the land slopes upwards.
-The area of the PDA is currently short grass and is extremely undulating.
+The area of the PDA is currently short grass around the mobile home and stable and is extremely undulating.
 Immediately east of the PDA the ground drops away sharply towards the lakes which is circa 2m lower that the PDA and surrounded by vegetation.
 The area to the south of the PDA is the river's edge and is also heavily vegetated.